telerik/kendo-ui-core/docs/intro/browser-support.md

 * Kendo UI DataViz widgets support only the Canvas rendering mode in Android 2.3
 * Hybrid mouse and touch-screen devices are supported; for example, Internet Explorer 10, Chrome and Firefox on Windows 8

-## Other Prerequisites
+## Best Performance

+To ensure the best performance of your project, follow the trick and tips:

  * Enable JavaScript on all browsers

-Tips and tricks:

  * Check **Disable Script Debugging** from your browser configuration options
  * Activate Caching in Internet Explorer